 In the same file, try creating more pages to visit, using the same syntax as the block above.
 You can add as many pages as you like, and have them say whatever you want.

 If you need to you can hit Ctrl+C in your command prompt to stop your app.
 (Just like for your Rails app!), however you don’t need to stop and start to see your changes.

-If you get stuck, make sure your app.rb looks like this one.
+If you get stuck, make sure your app.rb looks like this app.rb example.